2019, After the Fall of New York

-The film was influenced by John Carpenter's Escape from New York and George Miller's Mad Max 2.

-The story's premise bears some similarities with Alfonso Cuarón's 2006 film Children of Men.
-Besides the idea of the lack of fertile women in Earth, both films include a scene with Picasso's Guernica used as a backdrop.

 Plot

-In 1999, a war between the Pan-American Confederacy and the Eurac Monarchy (comprising Europe, Africa, and Asia) resulted in a nuclear holocaust.
+In 1999, World War III between the Pan-American Confederacy and the Eurac Monarchy (comprising Europe, Africa, and Asia) resulted in a nuclear holocaust.
 20 years later, radiation has rendered all remaining humans sterile, and the victorious Euracs have occupied Manhattan and hunt survivors for genetic experiments.

 After winning a motorized deathmatch in Nevada, an ex-Confederate soldier named Parsifal is abducted and taken to the Confederacy's secret base in Alaska.
 The President of the Confederacy tells him there is a fertile woman somewhere in New York City.
 He offers Parsifal a place on a Confederate rocketship bound for Alpha Centauri if he can infiltrate the city and retrieve her; otherwise, he will be killed.
 When Parsifal proposes sending in a cyborg instead, the President reveals the Confederacy eliminated all its cyborgs.

 Parsifal is accompanied by two Confederate agents, Bronx and Ratchet.
 After entering Manhattan through the sewers, they are attacked by the Harlem Hunters, a street gang.
 They escape and come upon the Needle People, a group of scavengers led by the Rat Eater King, preparing to kill a dwarf named Shorty.
 Parsifal intervenes, and the three agents are captured.
 Eurac troops raid the scavengers’ hideout and bring Parsifal, Bronx, and Ratchet to their base along with a scavenger girl, Giara.